helhum/minimal-typo3-distribution/README.md

 ## Installation

 ### For a distribution that pre-sets TYPO3 7LTS
-`composer require helhum/minimal-typo3-distribution ^7`
+`composer create-project helhum/minimal-typo3-distribution new-project ^7`

 ### For a distribution that pre-sets TYPO3 8LTS
-`composer require helhum/minimal-typo3-distribution ^8`
+`composer create-project helhum/minimal-typo3-distribution new-project ^8`